 - mobile offshore drilling units (semi-submersible rigs; jack-up rigs)

 - floatels (floating accommodation barges).

-Where vessels are towed from overseas and are transferred to an Australian vessel outside Australian territory for delivery into a port, the master of the (Australian) vessel is required to submit a pre-arrival reporting.
+Where vessels are towed from overseas and are transferred to an Australian vessel outside Australian territory for delivery into a port, the master of the (Australian) vessel is required to submit a

 The department considers cruise vessels to be a high biosecurity risk due to a number of factors, including:

 - the large number of crew and passengers on board increases the risk of spreading human diseases of biosecurity concern